-The User Application's directory abstraction layer also has a cache.
+The Identity Applications directory abstraction layer also has a cache.
 The DirectoryAbstractLayerDefinitions cache stores abstraction layer definitions on the application server to optimize performance for all data model operations.

-In a typical situation, the User Application automatically keeps the DirectoryAbstractLayerDefinitions cache synchronized with the abstraction layer definitions stored in the Identity Vault.
-But, if necessary, you can manually flush the DirectoryAbstractLayerDefinitions cache as described in "Flushing caches" on page 213 to force the latest definitions to be loaded from the Identity Vault.
+In a typical situation, the Identity Applications automatically keeps the DirectoryAbstractLayerDefinitions cache synchronized with the abstraction layer definitions stored in the Identity Vault.
+But, if necessary, you can manually flush the DirectoryAbstractLayerDefinitions cache as described in "Flushing Caches" on page 191 to force the latest definitions to be loaded from the Identity Vault.

-For more information on the User Application's directory abstraction layer, see the Identity Manager User Application: Design Guide.
+For more information on the User Application's directory abstraction layer, see NetlQ Identity Manager - Administrator's Guide to Designing the Identity Applications.